 Have a news article that you want to share?
 Let us know and we might put it up on our site for everyone to see!

-The DCFR's Institutional Members include The Air Force Academy, The University of Denver's Josef Korbel School of International Studies, The Metropolitan State College of Denver, and many more.
+The DCFR's Institutional Members include The Air Force Academy, The University of Denver's Josef Korbel School of International Studies, and Metropolitan State College of Denver.

 We strive to give students an opportunity to share their reserach with the community by publishing abstracts or executive summaries of their papers on a forum where the public can view their work.

 DCFR members conduct work around the globe.
 Many of our members are internationally recognized for their efforts and we have created a page to showcase their accomplishments and recognize them for their hard work.

 It is healthy for a society to engage in civil debate about issues in order to address different ideas and perspectives.
 The DCFR Op-Ed page is a forum in which we welcome submissions that meet the following criteria:

 1) the material is inoffensive to the general reader, meets general journalistic/publication standards, and authorship and citation are clear